About this Program

 - Work with diverse people in determining their needs for public health programming.

-- Students develop health literacy skills, which include the ability to access, understand, appraise, apply, and advocate for health information and services in order to maintain or enhance one's own health and the health of others.
+- Develop health literacy skills, which include the ability to access, understand, appraise, apply, and advocate for health information and services in order to maintain or enhance one's own health and the health of others.

 - Graduates are prepared to teach to SHAPE America standards.
 (School Concentration)